 Extract the tooth

-Place a partially unfolded 4" x 4" gauze posterior to the tooth to prevent inadvertent loss of the tooth in the throat; do this gently to avoid gagging.
+Place a partially unfolded 4" x 4" gauze posterior to the tooth to prevent inadvertent loss of the tooth in the throat; do this gently to prevent gagging.

 The key steps are to

 Release the cuff of gingiva attached to the tooth.